kakmond/CSVReaderTest/README.md

 test/ku/util/BigCSVReaderTest.java
 test/ku/util/EasyCSVReaderTest.java
 ```
+If you add files this way, then add the `test/` directory to your project's `.gitignore` file.

-Whichever method you use to add tests, your project structure should look like this:
+Whichever method you use, your project structure should look like this:
 ```
 csvreader
 csvreader/.git/